Restoring Historic Barts

 After over 50 years without significant repair, the Grade I listed North Wing and Henry VIII Gatehouse have suffered serious damage.
 We need to act fast to carry out urgent repair and conservation work to safeguard the building and its important interiors.

 Our priority is to secure the envelope of both buildings and the two celebrated interiors in the North Wing – the Great Hall and Hogarth Stair.
-This work is budgeted at £10.5m.
+This work will cost around £10m.

 We are currently working with the Hospital to provide urgently needed facilities for the staff within our project – including spaces where we can host programmes addressing wellbeing and psychological recovery.

-We also believe the historic buildings and collections of Barts can form a new resource for education and the promotion of health and wellbeing for London and beyond.
+We are also developing a year-round public programme to offer a new resource for education and the promotion of health and wellbeing for London and beyond.

 Our progress so far

 With our specialist design team, we have advanced detailed plans for the conservation of the historic buildings including a business plan to ensure long term sustainable uses.
-We are now developing programmes of activity for a range of audiences.
+With early support from the National Lottery Heritage Fund and other donors, we are now developing programmes of activity for a range of audiences.

 This work underpins our fundraising campaign and will cover three main areas: